 Top 5 Common Mistakes in Full Body Workouts and How to Fix Them

-Mistake: Many people jump straight into their workouts without warming up, increasing the risk of injury.
+Mistake: Many people jump straight into their workouts without properly warming up, which can lead to injury.

 - High Knees: 30 seconds